xrdocs/application-hosting/_tutorials/2022-07-15-app-hosting-with-xr-appmgr-and-docker-7-5-1.md

 RP/0/RP0/CPU0:R1-MAcrocarpa#
 ```

+#### Activate Your Application
-- **Activate Your Application:** Finally, it is time to activate your application and watch it run!
+Finally, it is time to activate your application and watch it run!
 Enter the config menu in the IOS-XR CLI and copy the activation command with your own information.

 **Activation Command:**
 ```